Olof Persson (businessman)

-Olof Erland Persson (born June 22, 1964) was the president of AB Volvo and CEO of the Volvo Group until April 22, 2015, having been in the role since September 1, 2011.
-He has also been a member of the board since September 1, 2011 and a member of the Volvo Group executive team since 2006.
+Olof Erland Persson (born June 22, 1964) is a Swedish manager.
+He was the president of Volvo and CEO of the Volvo Group until April 22, 2015, having been in the role since September 1, 2011.
+He was also a member of the Volvo Group and executive team since 2006.
+In 2022 he joined the board of Iveco Group before assuming the role of CEO on July 1, 2024.
 In addition to these duties, he is also the chairman of the board of the German-Swedish Chamber of Commerce.

 Education

 Born and raised in Sweden, Persson went on to study at Karlstad University where he graduated with a Bachelor of Science in business administration and economics.

 Career

-Olof Persson began his career at ABB in 1988 and, among other assignments, held a number of executive positions at AdTranz and Daimler-Chrysler.
+Olof Persson began his career at ABB in 1988 and, among other assignments, held a number of executive positions at Adtranz and Daimler-Chrysler.

-In 2004, he was appointed the president of the mainline and metros division of Bombardier Inc., where he remained until 2006, when he was offered the job as president and CEO of Volvo Aero.
+In 2004, he was appointed the president of the mainline and metros division of Bombardier, where he remained until 2006, when he was offered the job as president and CEO of Volvo Aero.
 In 2008, Persson was made the president and CEO of Volvo Construction Equipment in Brussels, until his appointment as president of the entire group in 2011 until April 22, 2015, when he was replaced by Martin Lundstedt.